Weapons in Star Trek: Laser

-Lasers are a sidearm in the original Star Trek pilot "The Cage", and laser pistols appear in several Star Trek: The Original Series (TOS) episodes, although later episodes in Star Trek: The Next Generation (TNG) indicate that the laser's use as a weapon is outdated.
-In one instance, the ship-mounted lasers of two spacecraft were incapable of overcoming the navigational shields of the USS Enterprise-D, though on two other occasions it is threatened with destruction by a laser-armed spacecraft.
-The Borg cutter weapon is a laser, as mentioned in the TNG episode "Q Who" and is capable of quickly disintegrating the hull of a Federation starship, as seen in the pilot episode of Star Trek: Deep Space Nine, "Emissary".
-At lower power levels, it is capable of making "surgical" incisions into a ship's hull.
+Lasers are a sidearm in the original Star Trek pilot "The Cage", and laser pistols appear in several Star Trek: The Original Series (TOS) episodes.
+Star Trek: The Next Generation (TNG) indicates that laser weapons are outdated.

 According to The Making of Star Trek, Gene Roddenberry claimed that production staff realized using laser technology would cause problems in the future, as people came to understand what lasers could and could not do.
 This resulted in the move to phasers on-screen, while letting lasers be known as a more primitive weapon style.

 Plasma cannon

 Plasma cannons are a form of directed energy weaponry used by both Earth Starfleet and the early Romulan Star Empire.
 On Starfleet vessels, they are the precursors to phase cannons.
 Plasma cannons fire a plasma discharge in the form of a beam or a burst, similar to the plasma bullets fired by hand-held plasma weapons, but much bigger in size.
 The NX-class is initially armed with plasma cannons.